STRIDES-Codes/ACT/README.md

-# Improving Software FAIRness and Reproducibility with Automated Containerization of GitHub Repository
+# Improving Software FAIRness and Reproducibility with Automated Containerization of GitHub Repositories

 ![Logo](assets/ACT.png)